By Michael Lanza

 • Allowing time for a side trip to a summit, lake, overlook, or other point of interest not on your direct route.

-• Reaching your next campsite with more time to relax, explore the area, or take a swim in a lake or creek while the sun is higher and the temperature warmer.
+• Reaching your next campsite with more time to relax, explore the area, or take a dip in a lake or creek while the sun is higher and the temperature warmer.

 I’d love to read what you think of my tips or any tricks of your own that help you hit the trail faster.
 Please share them in the comments section at the bottom of this story.
 I try to respond to all comments.